Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - Proof of licensure

-- This fee is forfeited if an applicant’s exam needs to be rescheduled or if an applicant is late to their examination and will need to be reassessed in either event.
+- This fee is forfeited if an applicant’s exam needs to be rescheduled or if an applicant is late to their examination.
+In either event, the applicant will need to be reassessed.

 - Your application (if a hard copy is submitted)

-All of these materials should be mailed to:
+All of these materials should be submitted to:

 AMCB